TAJIKISTAN: Pensioner jailed until August 2026

 Mukumzoda declined to comment on the Court decision and referred Forum 18 to Judge Nabizoda.

-Asked why Khakimov was harshly punished for peaceful religious activity, the official (who did not give her name or position) who answered Judge Nabizoda's phone on 11 September claimed to Forum 18: "The Judge is busy hearing a case".
+Asked why Khakimov was harshly punished for exercising his freedom of religion and belief, the official (who refused to give her name or position) who answered Judge Nabizoda's phone on 11 September claimed to Forum 18: "The Judge is busy hearing a case".
 She refused to tell Forum 18 when the Judge will be available to talk about the case.

 "Judge Nabizoda indicated to our members that all visitors will be allowed to enter the detention facility to observe the hearing," they told Forum 18.
 "Unfortunately, during the last hearings held at the Investigation Prison, no unapproved visitors were allowed to enter the facility to observe the hearings.
 Only visitors approved by the judge and who were on a list provided to security were allowed to enter and observe the hearing."